-Based on the novel of the same title by the author Luz Gabás, this film follows Killian, a young man that arrives in Equatorial Guinea in 1958 with his older brother.
+Based on the novel of the same name by the author Luz Gabás, this film follows Killian, a young man who arrives in Equatorial Guinea in 1958 with his older brother.
 They both arrive to work on a cacao plantation but life (and love) happen.
-“Palm Trees in the Snow” is an incredible movie that Spanish colonialism and its impact.
+“Palm Trees in the Snow” is an incredible movie about Spanish colonialism and its impact.
 Besides having great camera work and sound effects, this film has a beautiful story supported by a great cast.
 If you choose this one, prepare yourself for a heartbreaking story.

 Read More: Best Crime Shows on Netflix

 4. 100 Meters (2016)